quite/i3gopher/README.md

 # i3gopher

 `i3gopher` is a helper rodent for i3.
 It may take on various chores.

+## Running

 You probably want to run it from your `.i3/config`.
 Like:

     exec --no-startup-id i3gopher

+## Using

-## focus the last focused container
+### Focus the last focused container

-The rodent subscribes to i3 events and keeps track of the last focused container *on* *each* *workspace*.
+The rodent subscribes to i3 events and tracks the history of focused containers *on* *each* *workspace*.
+It tries to be clever and ignores containers that disappear (close, or move to another workspace).

-In its present shape, the last focused container on a workspace is marked (`mark --add`) with the ID of that workspace.
-The rodent maintains such marks per workspace.

-Running `i3gopher -focus-last` will get hold of the ID of the currently focused workspace, and focus the container marked with that ID.
-Add something like this in your config:
+Running `i3gopher --focus-last` tell an already running i3gopher to focused the last focused container on the currently focused workspace.

     bindsym Mod1+Tab exec --no-startup-id i3gopher --focus-last

-## execute command on window event
+### Execute command on window event

 If you are, like me, fixing to get the title of the currently focused window into the statusbar (maybe using `xtitle`), you might have a need for triggering